mahilab/ATI/README.md

 # ATI
-Utility Tool for Inspecting ATI F/T sensor data with a Q8-USB
+Utility tool for inspecting ATI F/T sensor data with a Q8-USB

 ## Usage